Professor322/asr_hse/README.md

 ## How To Use

-To train a model, run the following command:
+To train a model and to reproduce stated results, run the following command:

 ```bash
 python3 train.py -cn=deepspeech_char_colab.yaml trainer.save_dir="saved"
 ```

-To reproduce the stated results
+Train for 23 epochs.

 To download model that achieves stated result use this command
 ```bash